-The public comment draft of AS4755.2 describes a range of different non-interoperable communications methods and protocols.
+The public comment draft of AS4755.2 describes a range of different noninteroperable communications methods and protocols.
 The DRED, and therefore the communications method and protocol, is inbuilt to the appliance.
 The result is consumers may find they are unable to enrol their appliance in the DR program offered by their preferred DRSP.
 They may even find they are locked into a specific DRSP.

 The result is the AS4755 series of standards allows each appliance in a household to use a different communications method and protocol.
-This lack of interoperability should be viewed as a significant barrier to the efficient orchestration of multiple behind-the-meter appliances.
+This lack of interoperability should be viewed as a significant barrier to the efficient orchestration of multiple behindthe-meter appliances.
 Defining a common protocol can avoid this issue.

-This is particularly important given that energy efficiency and DR have evolved to become communications- and data-based.
+This is particularly important given that energy efficiency and DR have evolved to AS4755 is inconsistent with modern best practice 'smart' DR programs. become communications- and data-based.
 Rather than working on one-way communications based on assumptions about appliance performance, modern energy efficiency and DR uses two-way communication and collects data to ensure the actual DR impact is as predicted.
 Such sophistication avoids inaccurate assumptions and helps mitigate the risk of gaming of DR markets.